Najjad/StratMiner/README.md

 You've officially set up the StrategicMiner program!!

 # How to use: Step 4, Checking progress
-## You'll only see progress reports after mining for a little bit beforehand
+## You'll only see progress reports after mining for a little bit

 if you'd like to check your mining progress, navigate to the website rvn.2miners.com